doc4d/docs/docs/WritePro/writepro.md

 #### Theme files

-A list of themes is provided by default in the 4D Write Pro Interface component.
+A list of 12 themes is provided by default in the 4D Write Pro Interface component: "Arial," "CourierNew," "Tahoma," and "YuGothic", each of them is available in "Blue," "Green," and "Grey" variations.
 However, you can create your own theme by placing it in the "[`Resources`](../project/architecture.md#resources)/4DWP_Wizard/Themes" folder within your project.

 The theme file in JSON format contains the following attributes: